 If you don’t pay your taxes on time, the IRS can issue a tax lien, which lays claim to your property, even if you file for bankruptcy.
 Before the Fresh Start program, the IRS could issue a tax lien against almost any outstanding debt, as long as the government determined that a lien was the most reasonable course of action.
 Under the Fresh Start program, the IRS can’t file a tax lien unless you owe at least $10,000, making tax liens much less common.

-In some cases, the IRS also gives taxpayers a fresh start by offering penalty relief.
-If you qualify for one of the three types of penalty relief, you could have hundreds or thousands of dollars of your tax bill forgiven:
+In some cases, the IRS also gives taxpayers a fresh start by offering penalty assistance.
+If you qualify for one of the three types of penalty assistance, you could have hundreds or thousands of dollars of your tax bill forgiven:

-If you’re considering seeking out tax debt forgiveness, it’s important to know that your back taxes might not be around forever.
-In fact, most tax debt expires at some point.
-Find out what the statute of limitations is for tax debt, and learn when and why the expiration date for your tax debt may change.
+If you’re considering seeking out back tax forgiveness, it’s important to know that your back taxes might not be around forever.
+In fact, most back taxes expire at some point.
+Find out what the statute of limitations is for back taxes, and learn when and why the expiration date for your back taxes may change.

 The Internal Revenue Code gives the government a standard statute of limitations on collecting taxes.
 In most cases, the IRS has 10 years to collect your back taxes.
 The countdown starts on the date you filed your tax return or the date the IRS issued an additional payment notice.
 Ten years from the original date is the collection statute expiration date.